COVID-19 SAFETY MEASURES

 - Birth certificate of student (sight of the original + 1 copy)

 - Updated immunization card (sight of the original + copy)

-- Health record document (original).
+- Health record file (original).

 - Previous school record of achievement or report card for primary level.

 - Home address: Zone number, Street name and number, Building number

 - Students transferring from other schools in Qatar must provide a letter from the previous school stating the passing Grade and behavior report of the student, and that there are no remaining financial obligations towards the school.